Ten Things to Consider Before Employing a Nanny

 A nanny needs to have a space to care for children effectively.
 They need to be able to get on with what you are asking them to do.

 Increased work-from-home and flexible working practices have created tensions between some families and nannies.
-Where nannies were once left alone to get on with their role, they now have to manage parents who want to collaborate across the day.
+Where nannies were once left alone to get on with their role, they now have to manage parents who want to collaborate throughout the day.
 This can be highly disruptive and demotivating for nannies.

 Working in Harmony Blog banner showing a cartoon family in a home who are employing a nanny

-The old proverb, ‘Why keep a dog and bark yourself’, springs to mind.
 This post explores some of the things to consider in more detail.

 Employing a nanny for the schedule of care you need